Chat with us on WhatsApp

 • Stimulates follicle movement to the growth phase

-According to other hypotheses, minoxidil may also have proliferative, anti-androgenic, and anti-inflammatory effects.
+According to other hypotheses, minoxidil may also have proliferative, anti-androgenic (the blocking of androgen hormones), and anti-inflammatory effects.

 Minoxidil as a Hair Loss Treatment